starcraftman/pakit/DEMO.md

 * You should be able to simply copy & paste into a terminal the commands put inside code boxes.
 These commands are based on my Ubuntu machine.

-## Install
+## Build Environment

-Currently, pakit can't handle dependencies so anything you build has to have dependencies met by the system.
+Currently, pakit can't handle recipe dependencies so anything you build has to have dependencies met by the system.

 **Install Dependencies**